 Who’s At Fault in a Parking Lot Car Accident?

 Determining who is at fault in a parking lot accident can depend on a variety of issues.
-Below are several of the most common accidents that occur in parking lots and who is usually held liable depending on the situation:
+Below are several examples of common accidents that occur in parking lots and who is usually held liable depending on the situation:

-- Two cars collide while backing out of two different spaces.
 Generally, these kinds of accidents will be the fault of both vehicles.
-It is the responsibility of both drivers to make sure that no one is coming down parking lane or that another vehicle is not backing up at the same time.
+It is the responsibility of both drivers to make sure that no one is coming down the parking lane or that another vehicle is not backing up at the same time.

-- Driver in parking lot hits a pedestrian while pulling out, pulling forward or driving down parking lane.
-It is the responsibility both pedestrians and drivers to be cautious and alert in a parking lot.
-The fault of this situation depends on the circumstances of the accident.
+It is the responsibility of both pedestrians and drivers to be cautious and alert in a parking lot.
+Liability in this situation depends on the unique circumstances of the accident.

 Parking Lot Driving Safety Tips

-Considering that one in every five motor vehicle incidents occur in a parking lot, it is wise to consider some simple safety suggestions when you are driving or walking in a lot:
+Considering that 1 in every 5 motor vehicle incidents occur in a parking lot, it is wise to consider some simple safety suggestions when you are driving or walking in a parking lot or garage:

-- Drive slow and cautious.
-You will eventually get a space and get to your destination.
+- Drive slowly and cautiously.
+You will eventually find a space and get to your destination.
 Look multiple times if necessary to make sure there are no vehicles or pedestrians behind you or headed your way.

-- Use rear back up system and other technology.
-There is so much technology now that can assist in safe driving.
-Listen for those sounds that go off when your car is trying to alert you that there is a car, object or person behind you.
+- Use your rear backup system and other technology.
+There is so much technology now that can assist in safe driving and prevent backing up accidents.
+Listen for those warning sounds that go off when your car is trying to alert you of a car, object or person behind you.

 - Watch for stray carts.
 Avoid parking near a stray cart that can slam into your vehicle with the slightest gust of wind.

-- Avoid parking too close.
-If it is a struggle getting your car to fit into a space, it is probably best to find a different parking spot.
+- Avoid parking too close to another vehicle.
+If it’s a struggle getting your car to fit into a space, it is probably best to find a different parking spot.
 On a windy day, your car door could slam into the vehicle beside you when you open it, causing you to be responsible for damage.

-While the Babcock Law Firm tirelessly works to obtain successful outcomes for its clients, prior positive outcomes are no guarantee of future success.
+Disclaimer: While The Babcock Law Firm tirelessly works to obtain successful outcomes for its clients, prior positive outcomes are no guarantee of future success.
 Indicating prior positive results is in no way intended to guarantee future results.